Our Lady of Peace: El Salvador

 An azulejo of the Virgin Queen of Peace from El Salvador in the Basilica of the Annunciation in Nazareth, Israel.

 Tradition holds that in 1682 merchants found an abandoned box on the shore of Mar del Sur in El Salvador.
 Unable to open it, they tied the box on the back of a donkey and departed to inform the local authorities of their find.
 When they were passing the parish church, now a cathedral, the donkey laid on the ground.
 They were then able to open the box and were surprised that it contained an image of Our Lady holding the Christ Child.
 It is said that a bloody conflict was being fought among inhabitants of the region; when they heard of the discovery they put down their weapons and immediately ceased fighting.
 This is why the image was given the title of Our Lady of Peace, whose liturgical celebration is November 21 in memory of its arrival in San Miguel.

 Óscar Romero, a renowned Salvadoran saint and Bishop, promoted devotion to Our Lady of Peace.

 The statue is a dressed wooden carving, with the national shield of El Salvador embroidered on the front of the image's white robe.
 Our Lady holds a golden palm leaf in memory of the eruption of the Chaparrastique volcano, which threatened to destroy the city with burning lava.
 The frightened dwellers of San Miguel brought out the statue of Our Lady of Peace to the principal door of the cathedral, and immediately the flow of the lava changed direction to travel away from the city.

 Pope Benedict XV authorized the canonical coronation of the image, which occurred on November 21, 1921.

 United States

 In Hawaii, the title is translated as Malia O Ka Malu.
 While most of the world celebrates Our Lady of Peace on July 9, the United States celebrates her on January 24.
-This coincides with the dedication of the Cathedral Basilica of Our Lady of Peace in Honolulu in 1941.
+This coincides with the erection of the Diocese of Honolulu in 1941 by Pope Pius XII.